 I know what you’re thinking.
 I know the concerns and worries you have.
 I know how bewildering all the information is that you can find in books and on the web.
 The reason I know is because I’ve been there.

 I work with authors like you via one-to-one coaching, where I impart my unique brand of practical advice.
 I’ll help bring your book to life, and also ensure that it’s aesthetically attractive and carries credible, compelling content, whether fiction, memoir or non-fiction.

 Trust me – your book will become one that no reader can put down.
 I’ll even show you how to share it with the world.

 Though I’m a qualified editor and proof-reader, it’s the critique and coaching processes that really float my boat.
 Nothing gives me more pleasure than being able to help an author from the very seed of their idea right up to when they hold their debut novel in their hand, full of joy and accomplishment.

 Obsessed with words, books and writing since I could hold a pen, I used to set my own writing ‘challenges’ as a young girl, even before the word ‘geek’ had been invented.
 My favourite author, Enid Blyton, took me to different lands (literally, in The Magic Faraway Tree!) that sounded fantastic against the backdrop of another rainy afternoon in Yorkshire.

 I still write, although sporadically – I simply don’t have the time I used to.
 From that author, I’ve coached, helped and advised hundreds more over the last couple of decades.
 I’m rubbish at map-reading and navigating, controlling my urges for chocolate, and being quiet, but I know I have a gift when it comes to helping new authors out of the starting blocks.
 I can spot a good story.
 I know what readers like.
-I know what needs work when I read something, and what’s to be championed.
-I just do – it’s like I can connect to the inner soul of the book in-front of me.
+I know what needs work when I read something, and what should be championed.

 Me at home: